If you’ve been looking for a new heating system, there’s one brand that’s probably caught your eye; Vokera boilers.

 Sometimes, paying that little extra up front for a boiler from Worcester, Ideal or Baxi is going to pay dividends in the long run.

-Cost and Reputation
+Prices and Reputation

 When quoted with a flue, controls, system filter, chemicals and labour, a Vokera combi boiler will be in the region of £300-500 cheaper.
+But, now BOXT work with Bosch, they’re able to almost match Vokera boiler prices, on a boiler that comes complete with a 10-year warranty; you can get prices on screen here.

 What most people don’t consider is the installation usually costs as much as the boiler.
 So, when a cheaper boiler breaks down, a large labour charge is applied (as well as a new boiler).
 This is why we recommend going for a reputable brand such as Worcester, and getting the biggest warranty possible.